 PA-RISC Operating Systems History

-Many operating systems and platforms were developed for PA-RISC computers since its inception in 1986.
-PA-RISC was designed as Unix platform but used in many more commercial, research and later open source systems.
+Different operating systems have been developed for PA-RISC computers since their inception.
+PA-RISC was originally conceived as an Unix computer and has been used for many commercial, research and later open source systems.

 Unix was the standard operating system choice for PA-RISC computer and the main target for PA-RISC while developing it.
 HP 9000 were dedicated Unix servers and then workstations.
 Most operating systems for PA-RISC were either Unix implementations or variants of it.